Black Australorp Chickens (Hens)

 About Australorps:

-Australorp chickens make great pets and egg layers and are black in colour.
+Australorp chickens make excellent pets and egg layers, and are recognised for their distinctive black plumage.

-Our Australorps are normally around 17 weeks of age, but age does vary.
+Our Australorps are typically around 17 weeks of age, although their age can vary slightly.

-Australorp Chickens take longer to begin laying eggs then our popular Isa Brown Breed.
-Australorp normally begin laying eggs at about 26 to 28 weeks old, where as Isa brown chooks begin at 22 weeks.
+Australorp Chickens take longer to begin laying eggs than our popular Isa Brown Breed.
+Australorps typically start laying eggs at around 26 to 28 weeks of age, whereas Isa Browns begin at 22 weeks.

 Australorp Chickens